matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 :::tip

-Withdrawals in zkSync Era take **24 hours**, to learn about withdrawal delay, see this [guide](../../troubleshooting/withdrawal-delay.md)
+- Withdrawals in zkSync Era take **24 hours**.
+- For more information, read the [withdrawal delay guide](../../troubleshooting/withdrawal-delay.md).

 :::